Larch Wide Plank Flooring

 This is the modern equivalent of horse-logging with trees cut to short log lengths and brought out of the forest in the wagon of a low-impact Swedish-built machine called a forwarder.

 The trees Dylan harvested were planted in the 1950s to reforest abandoned agricultural land.
 This was a common practice in New England (and around the United States) especially during the years of the Civilian Conservation Corps (1933 – 1942).

 Growing up to 100' tall, Larch is an unusual conifer because, unlike its evergreen cousins, it drops its leaves (needles) each fall after turning bright yellow or gold.

 Once Long View’s harvesting work was done, local trucker Murdo LImlaw hauled the logs to Gagnon Lumber in Pittsford, Vermont.

 Ken Gagnon, who owns and operates this sawmill with his father Joe, then turned these logs into lumber for flooring, siding, and other building materials.

-The best of the fresh-cut lumber then travelled south to Vermont Plank Flooring (that's our production crew to the right) in Brattleboro, Vermont to be milled and made into high quality flooring.
+The best of the fresh-cut lumber then traveled south to Vermont Plank Flooring (that's our production crew to the right) in Brattleboro, Vermont to be milled and made into high-quality flooring.

 Some of the finished flooring went into Long View’s new offices in Hartland, Vermont with plenty more available to anyone else interested in this all-Vermont flooring!